Nuclei-Software/nuclei-ai-library/README.md

 ```

 These command will rebuild the test program with `SIMU=qemu`，and run the test program on QEMU after build.
 When `SIMU=qemu` is specified, QEMU will automatically terminate upon the completion of the test.
 In other cases, you will need to press `CTRL+C` to manually exit QEMU once the test is completed.

+**Note:** The bf16 feature is supported by nuclei Qemu9.0 and later versions

 #### Test on Hardware